Home / Guides / MiCA Compliant Exchanges 2026

 The single passport principle ensures that authorization obtained in a single Member State is valid across all 27 EU countries.
 This means an exchange authorized in Luxembourg can legally offer services to users in Italy, Germany, Spain, and all other Member States without additional national licenses.

-๐Ÿ“Š Update April 21, 2026: The ESMA CASP registry (European Securities and Markets Authority) counts 184 authorized providers across the entire EU.
-Of these, 14 have specific authorization to operate a centralized exchange (CEX): Coinbase, Kraken, eToro, Bitvavo, Bybit EU, OKX, Bitstamp, Crypto.com, Gemini, Bitpanda, Revolut Digital Assets, Gate.io EU, One Trading Exchange, KuCoin EU Exchange.
+📊 Update May 4, 2026: The ESMA CASP registry (European Securities and Markets Authority) counts 184 authorized providers across the entire EU.
+Of these, 14 are fully operational as centralized exchanges (CEX): Coinbase, Kraken, eToro, Bitvavo, Bybit EU, OKX, Bitstamp, Crypto.com, Bitpanda, Revolut Digital Assets, Gate.io EU, One Trading Exchange, Bullish Exchange, Binance (HCMC Greece — application Jan.
+2026, review in progress).
+Gemini exited the EU on April 6, 2026 — EU/EEA accounts closed (withdrawal-only since March 5).
+KuCoin EU Exchange: FMA Austria banned all new business since February 23, 2026 due to AML/CTF staffing failures — new users cannot register (source: fma.gv.at).
+KuCoin has since hired Carmen Kleinhans as AML chief to remediate and appeal the ban.

 Exchange MiCA Status Authorizing Country Notes